 Making a Difference Through Digital Signage

-Blue Earth Area was awarded the grant and went to work solving the problem with digital signage.
+Blue Earth Area was awarded the grant and went to work solving the problem using free digital signage.
 They installed two displays at their K-7 school and one display at their high school.

 They are scheduling their displays to promote several things throughout the day.
 Below are just a few of the ways they are helping their students succeed with digital signage: